ryanhuang365/jsawpuzzle/README.md

 ## Picture feeds

 The extension can fetch random pictures from different feeds.
-Currently it can fetch from [Wikimedia Commons](https://commons.wikimedia.org/) and [Public Domain Pictures](https://www.publicdomainpictures.net/).
+Currently it can fetch from [Wikimedia Commons](https://commons.wikimedia.org/), [Public Domain Pictures](https://www.publicdomainpictures.net/), and [waifu.im](https://www.waifu.im/).

 **Important:** Firefox version 126.0 and below requires that you explicitly grant permissions to be able fetch pictures from remote servers: